Accounting Conservation Framework

 Proof:

-Step 1: From conservation (equation 3.4), neglecting external capital transactions ($S = 0$) and assuming no buybacks: $$ \frac{dE}{dt} = \text{Earnings} - \text{Dividends} $$
+Step 1: From equity conservation (equation 3.4), neglecting external capital transactions ($S = 0$) and assuming no buybacks: $$ \frac{dE}{dt} = \text{Earnings} - \text{Dividends} $$

 Step 2: Define the payout ratio $d$: $$ \text{Dividends} = d \cdot \text{Earnings} $$ Substituting into Step 1: $$ \frac{dE}{dt} = \text{Earnings}(1 - d) $$